-These small, hour long musical performances focus on creating an intimate setting for musicians and the audience to engage in dialogue.
+These hour long musical performances focus on creating an intimate setting for musicians and the audience to engage in dialogue.
 The series is more than a just musical performance but also an interactive experience between the artists and audience; a hybrid lecture series and performance series.

 The Main Gallery of the Branch Museum of Architecture and Design, where the series is held, was specifically designed with the phonic qualities of live music in mind when it was originally built by famed architect, John Russell Pope for the Branch family in 1919 where they would host many social gatherings.

-Wednesday, August 31, 2022 6:00pm
+Wednesday, October 19, 2022 6:00pm